ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Pick a Pumpkin at the Tollgate Pumpkinfest

 If you’re looking for the ultimate Michigan-style fall family fun, make sure to check out the Tollgate Pumpkinfest.
-This annual celebration takes place at the historic Tollgate Farm and is sponsored by MSU.
+This annual celebration takes place at the historic Tollgate Farm and is sponsored by Michigan State University.
 It includes all the classic fall family activities and much more.

 For only $5 per person, you can enjoy activities such as pumpkin picking, wagon hayrides, straw play, live musical performances, field games, pumpkin painting, a straw maze, and much more.